GavinMendelGleason/blog/entries/entity_resolution.md

-(Turning Mr. into Mister, St. Into Street, etc.) and then subsequently using some sort of distance measure (such as [Levinshtein](https://en.wikipedia.org/wiki/Levenshtein_distance)) to avoid spelling mistakes, we can leverage the full power of LLMs to provide us with a semantically meaningful embedding in a high-dimensional vector space in which to make our comparison.
+(Turning Mr. into Mister, St. Into Street, etc.) and then subsequently using some sort of distance measure (such as [Levinshtein](https://en.wikipedia.org/wiki/Levenshtein_distance)) to overcome spelling mistakes and the like, and then finally assembling many pieces of data into some aggregate using statistical models, we can take a short-cut.

+We can leverage the full power of LLMs to provide us with a semantically meaningful embedding in a high-dimensional vector space in which to make our comparison.

+This approach both increases performance of matches, reduces programmer tuning for record structure and makes it easy to perform incremental updates to the database.
+This last bit is very hard for many matching strategies which scale poorly as new records are added.

-This approach both increases performance, and reduces programmer tuning for record structure.
-And as an added magic benefit along the way, we also get language agnosticism for free!
+And amazingly, as an added magic benefit AI along the way, we also get language agnosticism for free!
 We can actually compare records in German and English for instance, and get candidates for merger automatically.

 Let's see how this works.